sharepointoscar/devopsoscar.github.io/_posts/2017-03-30-deploy-a-static-site-using-an-nginx-docker-container-to-a-local-kubernetes-minikube-instance.md

 I do not go into details on installing or [what is Kubernetes Minikube](https://kubernetes.io) or provide exhaustive details on using the official NGINX Docker image, you can go [here](https://blog.docker.com/2015/04/tips-for-deploying-nginx-official-image-with-docker/) for that.
 The Linux Foundation also has a great course [here](https://training.linuxfoundation.org/linux-courses/system-administration-training/kubernetes-fundamentals).
 Lastly, [Romin](https://rominirani.com/tutorial-getting-started-with-kubernetes-on-your-windows-laptop-with-minikube-3269b54a226) has a nice intro post if you are using Windows.

 This post focuses on quickly deploying a Service on Minikube by using a Docker Image I built, the [Github Repo](https://github.com/SharePointOscar/mynginx) contains all you need to build the image.
-It contains a Dockerfile and a Jenkinsfile to which shows how to use the Jenkins Pipeline via Blue Ocean UI.
+It contains a Dockerfile and a Jenkinsfile as well, which shows how to use the Jenkins Pipeline via Blue Ocean UI (yeah I love the new Jenkins UI).
 We then explore the **Kubernetes Dashboard**, lastly we access the deployed website via the browser on the host.

 **Part 2** will focus on scaling the website by using a YAML file to specify your deployment and service.